Skip to main content

 const nextConfig = {

-// Set output mode to standalone for cloud function deployment
+// Set the output mode to standalone to facilitate cloud function deployment

 output: 'standalone',